 - One or more rule sets can be associated with a deployment.
 In such a case, the traffic sources specified in the rule sets are allowed to connect to the deployment.
 No other traffic source is allowed.

 By default, all your deployments are accessible over the public internet.
 They are not accessible over unknown PrivateLink connections.

 Once you associate at least one traffic filter with a deployment, traffic that does not match any rules (for this deployment) is denied.

 This only applies to external traffic.
 Internal traffic is managed by Elasticsearch Add-On for Heroku.
 For example, Kibana can connect to Elasticsearch, as well as internal services which manage the deployment.
 Other deployments can’t connect to deployments protected by traffic filters.
-Given the limitation, clusters used for monitoring, storing leader indices for cross-cluster replication or search across as part of cross-cluster search cannot be configured with traffic filters.

 You can assign multiple rule sets to a single deployment.
 The rule sets can be of different types.

 In case of multiple rule sets, traffic can match ANY of them.
 If none of the rule sets match the request is rejected with

 You can mark a rule set as default.
 It is automatically attached to all new deployments that you create in its region.
 You can detach default rule sets from deployments after they are created.

 A default rule set is not automatically attached to existing deployments.

 For more information about creating and editing rule sets and then associating them with your deployments, read more about IP addresses and CIDR masks and AWS Virtual Private Clouds (VPCs) over AWS PrivateLink.